hapax/hapax.github.io/assets/simple-physics.md

 Most organisms are *eukaryotes*, meaning each cell has a special chamber called the *nucleus* for storing DNA, but in *prokaryotes* (such as bacteria), the DNA just freely floats in the cellular soup.
-Either way, If the container ruptures, the tightly coiled DNA will spill out and form a random walk of approximately straight chunks.
+Either way, if the container ruptures, the tightly coiled DNA will spill out and form a random walk of approximately straight chunks.
 The persistence length is $\ell = 48$ nm, which corresponds to about 140 base pairs (bp).